 Equity Institutional Manager Performance

 Institutional managers, in this case, are actively run funds that manage institutional money versus retail money.
-An example of institutional money is the firefighter’s pension of Texas or the sovereign wealth fund from Saudi Arabia that gave Softbank $45 billion in capital to help create the $100 billion Vision Fund.
+An example of institutional money is the firefighter’s pension of Texas.
+Another example is the sovereign wealth fund from Saudi Arabia.
+It gave Softbank $45 billion in capital to help create the $100 billion Vision Fund.
+What a mistake.

 The below chart highlights that the majority of Institutional Managers in every equity investment category underperform their respective benchmarks, gross and net of fees.